 7pm - Return to Trogir

-Swimming inside the Blue Cave is not allowed, but you can enjoy the waters at nearby locations such as Stiniva Bay and the Blue Lagoon in Budikovac.
+Swimming inside the Blue Cave is not permitted; however, you can swim at nearby spots like Stiniva Bay and Budikovac’s Blue Lagoon.

-Photography without flash is permitted inside the cave to capture its beauty without disturbing marine life.
+Flash photography is prohibited inside the cave to avoid disturbing marine life.

 You can cancel these tickets up to 24 hours before the experience begins and get a full refund.